 Hiking in Patagonia’s Torres del Paine ~ Video!

-The video starts out in the gateway city for Torres del Paine National Park: Puerto Natales, Chile.
-If you’re hiking in Torres del Paine ~ you’ll likely spend at least one night there.
-Puerto Natales is set right on the water, offering views of the Torres wayyy in the distance, which you’ll see at the start of the video .
-From there, we take an early morning bus ride up to the base of Mirador Las Torres, then make our way up the mountain for epic Patagonia views…Â
+The video starts out in the gateway city for Torres del Paine: Puerto Natales, Chile.
+If you’re hiking anywhere in the park ~ you’ll likely spend at least one night there.
+Puerto Natales is set right on the water, offering incredible views of the Torres in the distance.
+You’ll see this view right at the start of the video.
+From there, we take an early morning bus ride up to the base of Mirador Las Torres, then head up the mountain for epic Patagonia views…

-The video is sequenced in the exact order we did the hike: from setting up my friend Siobhan’s tent at Camp Central (at the base), to the half-way point at Refugio Chileno (a good place to stay if you want to see the Torres at sunrise or sunset), & finally, to the towers themselves.Â
+The video is sequenced in the exact order we did the hike.
+From setting up my friend Siobhan’s tent at Camp Central (at the base), to the half-way point at Refugio Chileno (a good place to stay if you want to see the Torres at sunrise or sunset).
+And finally, to the towers themselves.
 I hardly took any pictures on the way down, because frankly: I was EXHAUSTED!!

 But the horses in the pasture were too beautiful to pass up…

-Video Length = 3:17, Song = “Running to Stand Still,” by U2Â
+Video Length = 3:17, Song = “Running to Stand Still,” by U2

 Hike Length = 7-10+ hours